Crispy, sweet cranberry walnut cookies with white chocolate, these easy cookies are totally addictive - impossible to stop at just one!

 Jump to recipe

-- The usual: unsalted butter, sugar, egg, vanilla extract, flour, baking powder, baking soda.
+The usual cookie ingredients are unsalted butter, sugar, egg, vanilla extract, flour, baking powder, and baking soda.

-- Walnuts.
-You can also replace them with almonds, hazelnuts, pecans, or macadamia nuts.
+Walnuts.
+You can replace them with almonds, hazelnuts, pecans, or macadamia nuts.
 Anything goes!

 Like any other cookie recipe I know, this one is super easy.
 You only need a little patience to scoop all 50 cookies onto the baking trays.